Walnut and Cinnamon Baklava for Ramadan

 I have a special affinity for food you can eat with your fingers.
-Perhaps it is because the practice reminds of meals eaten in Iran or Pakistan (with my maternal and paternal family respectively) where eating with your hands is commonplace but I can’t help but feel there is just something inherently more intimate about an culinary experience that finishes with licking your fingers.
+Perhaps it is because the practice reminds of meals eaten in Iran or Pakistan where eating with your hands is commonplace but I can’t help but feel there is just something inherently more intimate about an culinary experience that finishes with licking your fingers.
 This is a recipe that indulges such a practice.
 Homemade baklava is very easy it to make and an absorbing creative endeavour.
-And at the end of it all, there is the deeply satisfying experience of picking up a moist, dainty, piece and feeling its sticky syrup glue shards of flaky pastry to your fingers.
+Then at the end of it all, there is the deeply satisfying experience of picking up a moist, dainty, piece and feeling its sticky syrup glue shards of flaky pastry to your fingers.
 Enjoy!

 You’ll need a 20cm square baking tin and a pastry brush for this recipe.
 If you are using frozen filo pastry then let it come to room temperature an hour before using it and keep the pastry covered with a damp cloth while you are working with it to stop it cracking.